rlsouza-cyber/life-clinic-digital-platform/docs/TROUBLESHOOTING.md

 # TROUBLESHOOTING.md

-# Troubleshooting Guide for Fintech Platform
+# Troubleshooting - Life Clinic Digital Platform

-This document outlines common issues that may arise while deploying and running the fintech platform, along with troubleshooting steps and solutions.
+This document outlines common issues that may arise while deploying and running the Life Clinic digital platform, along with troubleshooting steps and solutions.

 ## 1. Database Connection Issues